Resparing/vkdt/DOCUMENTATION/Window.md

 	```

 1. Setup VKDT Window Arguments:
 	- VKDT Window Arguments is the VKDT way of setting up multiple arguments in VKDT.
-These are usually an unordered map of VKDT window arguments and VKDT window results.
+These are usually an unordered map of VKDT window arguments & VKDT window results.
 	- You can create an instance of these using the following `const vkdt::window::windowArguments windowArgs = {};`.
-	- You can then set arguments with the following code (Example disables resizing and maximizes the window).
+	- You can then set arguments with the following code (Example disables resizing & maximizes the window).
 	```cpp
 	const vkdt::window::windowArguments windowArgs =
 	{